magland/saladsort/README.txt

 ==============================================
-Spike sorting for the Frank Laboratory at UCSF
+Spike sorting for ms11d45.dat and related data
 ==============================================

-While this tool was created for the specific purpose of analyzing data supplied by the Frank laboratory, it is part of a larger effort to create a software package based on sorting techniques developed at the Simons Center for Data Analysis.
+While this tool was created for the purpose of analyzing a particular dataset, it is part of a larger project to disseminate spike sorting techniques developed at the Simons Center for Data Analysis.

 == BASIC SETUP ==